CORA

 v0.1 specification

-The initial specification covers core ontology classes, relationship definitions, identifier patterns, provenance primitives, reference examples, and validation tooling.
+The initial specification covers core ontology classes, relationship definitions, identifier patterns, provenance modeling, reference examples, and validation tooling.

 Governance framework